yukkit/yukkit/Readme.md

 🍀 I'm Yujie.Zhang(yukkit), an ordinary software engineer specializing in distributed systems and query engines.

-🍁 I'm helping the [CnosDB](https://github.com/cnosdb/cnosdb) team integrate DataFusion for query layer.

-🌱 I'm also an active contributor for [DataFusion](https://github.com/apache/arrow-datafusion).
+🌱 I'm an active contributor for [DataFusion](https://github.com/apache/arrow-datafusion).

 🏕️ I used to work with OLAP, but now I work with time-series.
 However, I prefer OLAP, haha.

+🍁 I also used to help the [CnosDB](https://github.com/cnosdb/cnosdb) team integrate DataFusion for query layer.

 ♥️ Rust & Java, Reading & Sharing & 🏸